alexgherman997/jobboards-data-public/README.md

 # Jobboard data description

-Jobboard data framwork is searching for jobs in mulitple jobboards using Node.js for API extraction and Playwright for UI extraction, with TypeScript.<br>
+Jobboard data framework is searching for jobs in multiple job boards using Node.js for API extraction and Playwright for UI extraction, with TypeScript.<br>
-Qualify those jobs based on multiple criterias and ChatGPT(eg: xing-api.ts).<br>
+Qualify those jobs based on multiple criteria and ChatGPT(eg: xing-api.ts).<br>
-And returns a qualifed list of JSON jobs for manual validatation and application.
+And returns a qualified list of JSON jobs for manual validation and application.

 ## Installation command